cookiehacker29/CookieLang/README.md

 ## Run the software

-To run the software, you must type this command on your favorite terminal :
+For compile the project, you can just run this command :

-    ruby lib/cookielang.rb
+    rake

+The Rakefil will run the unit tests and the installation.

 After that, you must see it :

 ![alt](https://raw.githubusercontent.com/erwanaubry/CookieLang/main/img/help.png)

-Like the help page you must specify a script developed in cookielang with the flag **-f**, like it :
+Like the help page you must specify a script developed in cookielang with the flag **--file**, like it :

-    ruby lib/cookielang.rb --file test/script/function.cookie --verbose
+    ./bin/cookielang --file test/script/functionTest.cookie --verbose

 ## Install this software